 02 Mar Stop wasting time: 8 ways to work smarter – not harder

-But you CAN make way better use of the time you have.
+How?
+You CAN make way better use of the time you have.
 You don’t have to work long hours to be successful.
-You can get plenty done in fewer hours.
+You can get more done in fewer hours.
 Research suggests the average American work is productive a little less than three hours a day.
 Yes, you read that right.
 While many of us work long hours, it turns out that we are all wasting a lot of time.
 The time you fritter away is better spent on doing what is important to you like spending time with friends and family, exercise, or hobbies.

 The average American worker only works productively for 2 hours and 53 minutes every day.
 And working long hours aren’t your key to success either.
 A study out of Stanford found that productivity sharply declines after work hours exceed 50 hours (and that after 55 hours, there no point in working).
 This means that people working 60-70 hours a week, get the same amount done as people who work 55 hours.

 There are likely a lot of things on your to-do list.
 But truthfully, there is only a sub-set of that list that will propel you forward.
-Identify those things you truly need to get done and prioritize those tasks.
-In fact, focus on getting those priorities done at the beginning of your day.
+Each and every day identify three very specific tasks you truly need to get done.
+Focus and prioritize those tasks.
+And make them bite-sized so they can be completed in a day.

 Time-saver #2: Follow the 80-20 rule